 The beauty of hosting events and using event posters to promote the event and your business at the same time is that it works for any type of industry.
 Below, you’ll see five examples of different types of businesses that have used events to raise brand awareness and connect with their audience.

 Local bar and coffee shop.

-Let’s take a closer look at the examples and start thinking about how you might create an event poster with Office 365’s Publisher for your business.
+Let’s take a closer look at the examples and start thinking about how you might create an event poster with Microsoft 365’s Publisher for your business.